-The library began as the personal collection of the Arboretum’s founding director, Charles Sprague Sargent.
+The Arnold Arboretum Horticultural Library began as the personal book collection of our founding director, Charles Sprague Sargent.
 When the Hunnewell Building was constructed in 1892, Sargent donated this library of over 6,000 volumes to the Arboretum.

-Today, the library contains over 40,000 volumes, 65,000 images, 950 maps, and over 350 archival collections.
-We assist a wide variety of guests in their searches for information about the plant world, the Arboretum’s history of plant exploration, and related botanical and horticultural subjects.
+Today, the library contains over 40,000 volumes, 80,000 images, 950 maps, and over 350 archival collections.
+We help our guests research information about the plant world, the Arboretum’s history of plant exploration, and related botanical and horticultural subjects, by providing personalized “information concierge” services.

-The library collects printed material dedicated to the study of botany, horticulture, landscape architecture, cultural landscape history, temperate floras, and dendrology.
+The library collects printed material dedicated to the study of botany, horticulture, landscape architecture, cultural landscape studies, temperate floras, and dendrology.
 We also collect works on botanical art, conservation, design, garden history, museum studies, and urban forestry.
 See the Guide to our Collection for a listing by subject.
-We encourage all researchers to email us at email@example.com.
+Please email us at email@example.com for assistance.

 The titles held in the Horticultural Library in Jamaica Plain are indexed in HOLLIS, the Harvard Library Catalog.
 Selecting Advanced Search enables you to limit your search to our location: Botany Arboretum.
 HOLLIS is also a portal to many databases and electronic journals (a Harvard ID may be required for certain resources).